 Thames Water chief executive quits after giving up bonus over sewage spills

+Thames Water chief executive Sarah Bentley quits after giving up bonus over sewage spills

-Even after giving up the bonus Sarah Bentley managed to double her pay, raking in £1.5 million.
+Even after giving up the bonus Bentley managed to double her pay, raking in £1.5m

 The boss of Thames Water has stepped down with immediate effect weeks after being forced to give up her bonus over the company’s environmental performance.